jogden4195/my_first_repository/README.md

 -what is the difference between Git and Github
 -How to write helpful commit messages
 -Which files should and should not appear in your repo

+I'm not sure what to change in this readme but they told me to for task 3.